Quick Start

 file:

-The rewards token is the token used to distribute rewards to Operators.
-It can be either ETH or any ERC-20 token address.
 For detailed information on contract deployment and the available arguments, refer to the section.

-Make sure the AVS name specified with --name
+Make sure --name

 is unique for each deployer address.